-In the UK, TV format can potentially be subject to copyright protection as:
+In the UK, TV formats can potentially be subject to copyright protection as:

-However, there have been quite a few court cases where the format creators failed to establish copyright protection in their TV formats that they pitched to TV studios.
+However, there have been quite a few court cases where the format creators failed to establish copyright protection in the formats they pitched to TV studios.
 Therefore, copyright, on its own, is not always the best mechanism for protecting format rights.

 We recommend using various intellectual property and contractual rights and taking the following practical steps to maximise your TV format protections:

 If you developed an idea for a TV show or a TV series and you have questions on how best to protect it or if you have any questions on copyright and other intellectual property rights, please do not hesitate to contact us at firstname.lastname@example.org or on 020 72886003.

 To what extent can “parody” be used as a defence to copyright infringement claims?

 What is the issue?
 What constitutes ‘parody’?
 The preliminary ruling from the Brussels Court of Appeal sought clarification on ‘parody’ under Article 5(3)(k)-InfoSoc Directive.
 This allowed EU member states to…

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.